The Perfect Shower Routine for Glowing Skin

 I have to admit that this is kind of a nostalgic product for me.
 I used it all throughout high school and the formulas have actually held up, if not gotten better, with time.
 While there are a lot of different scents and formulations to choose from with Tree Hut scrubs, I like the Vitamin C scrub because it helps even my skin tone.
 It also has shea butter to help moisturize and alpha-hydroxy acids to provide a chemical exfoliation.

-Available at Target ($8) | Also available at Amazon and Walmart
+Available at Amazon | Also available at and Walmart

 Eucalyptus Body Scrub | Shower Routine for Glowing Skin

-5. Asutra Invigorating Eucalyptus Body Scrub
+Asutra Invigorating Eucalyptus Body Scrub

 At the end of a long day, I turn to Asutra’s body scrub.
-The line, which features a dozen different scents, is aptly named “Scrub the Day Away,” and contains good-for-skin ingredients like Dead Sea salt, organic coconut oil, and aloe vera.
+The line, which features a dozen different scents, is aptly named “Scrub the Day Away.”
+It contains good-for-skin ingredients like Dead Sea salt, organic coconut oil, and aloe vera.
 It’s important to note that this is a body scrub, meaning it’s not designed for use on the face.
 I usually take a quarter-sized amount and work that down my neck and chest.
 Then I take another scoop, this time scrubbing my back and tummy.
 I work my way all the way down to my feet, but be careful not to slip!

 Available at Amazon ($22) | Also available at Asutra